cosm/pachube_php/README.md

-# PachubeAPI (PHP)
+# CosmAPI (PHP)

-*This class implementing Pachube API version 1.5!*
+*This class implementing Cosm API version 2.0!*

-This is a PHP library to interact with Pachube API.
+This is a PHP library to interact with Cosm API.

 [Source](http://codeblog.ru)